trdroid/Chrome-Extension-Examples/Theory/Components/Background Pages/README.md

 * all message ports are closed

 When an event page has to be unloaded, Chrome dispatches a *runtime.onSuspend* event, at which point the event page gets a few more seconds to handle this event before it is forcibly unloaded.
 If during this time, an event that would cause the event page to be loaded occurs, the suspension is cancelled and a *runtime.onSuspendCanceled* event is dispatched

-An occurrence of any one of the events that

 Event Registration
 ------------------